zacanger/zacanger.github.io/blog/src/posts/notes-from-devmountain-01.md

 --------

 ...that's all, for now.
 There will probably be more, once I sort through the first three weeks' worth of shit.

-tags: notes, devmountain, lol, i-am-ridiculous, directives, angular, firebase, express, mongo, mongoose, node, ionic, d3, react, heroku, digital-ocean